-- Act as risk manager for compliance with legal health mandates, and maintain standard of safe practice throughout the District.
+- Act as risk manager for compliance with legal health mandates, and maintain standards of safe practice throughout the District.

-- Train and monitor staff medication administration including daily Insulin.
-This includes also the administration of emergency medication Epipen and Glucagon.
+- Train and monitor staff medication administration, including daily Insulin.
+This also includes the administration of emergency medications Epipen and Glucagon.

 - Evaluate the possible side effects and interactions of approximately 65 different medications and their impact on student learning and behavior.